selinon/selinon/docs.source/tasks.rst

 Task implementation
 -------------------

-Each task you want to run in Selinon has to be of a type :obj:`SelinonTask <selinon.selinonTask>`.
+Each task you want to run in Selinon has to be of a type :obj:`SelinonTask <selinon.selinon_task>`.

 The only thing you need to define is the ``run()`` method which accepts ``node_args`` parameter based on which this task computes its results.
 The return value of your Task is after that checked against JSON schema (if configured so) and stored in a database or a storage if a storage was assigned to the task in the YAML configuration.